FredHutch/Oncoscape/cheatsheet.md

 [Workflow](http://nvie.com/posts/a-successful-git-branching-model/) or
 [Branching Model](www.atlassian.com/git/tutorials/comparing-workflows) external websites our approach is based on.

+This explanation of [merging branches](http://linux.die.net/man/1/git-merge) is also quite helpful.

 ## 1. Clone
 Create a local copy of Oncoscape on your machine